 In one sentence, manual QA engineers are responsible for ensuring the application is bug-free and meeting the technical and business requirements.

-Manual QA engineers primarily work with a project management tool like JIRA for bug tracking and test management.
-Their role includes analyzing each released build and report bugs for performance, security, configuration, usability, and all other aspects of variation in development to the acceptable scope.
+Also, manual QA engineers primarily work with a project management tool like JIRA for bug tracking and test management.
+Their role includes analyzing each released build and report bugs for performance, security, configuration, usability, and all other aspects of variation in Software Development to the acceptable scope.

 QA Automation Engineer